 Each mineral has oscillation factors and shape considerations to be taken into account in the unfolding of mRNA.
 DNA is dependent on the above factors, as well as other factors, when directing the cell to be as conservative as possible.
 The cell will make a three-dimensional structure from the proper protein.
 Listed below are the minerals with their respective shapes and oscillation factors.
 The following summary is of the highest natural abundance frequency found and their physical shape.
 Resonance frequencies are quoted relative to a resonance frequency of exactly 100 MHz for 1H.
 The comparison is made relative to hydrogen’s mineral count to the human and all other DNA-based life forms.

-The charts listed below indicate Walter Russell’s names of subatomic particles and minerals.
 The minerals listed have their respective compared to hydrogen at NMR frequencies at 100 MHz with the mineral shape.

 All subatomic particles are tied to minerals through electron valences.
 (Valences are the combining power of an element, especially as measured by the number of hydrogen atoms it can displace or combine with.)
 Many minerals have more than one electron valence, where some minerals have only one electron valence.
 In the translation of mRNA, valence is of the utmost importance.
 If the wrong mineral valence is available it will not create the proper three-dimensional amino acid structures.
 If the mineral is not present within a system, mRNA through the ribosome will attempt to build the protein with another same-oxidation state mineral, which will in turn build a protein of the wrong three-dimensional structure.